 The Must-Have UAD Powered Plug-in Collection

-With all of the compressors and limiters, EQs, special processors, chorus and delays, and reverbs available from UA’s Online Store, we know that many new users look at the vast array of UAD plug-ins available and think, "Which should I use?
+With all of the compressors and limiters, EQs, special processors, chorus and delays, and reverbs available from UA’s Plug-In Library, we know that many new users look at the vast array of UAD plug-ins available and think, "Which should I use?
 Where do I start?"

 Without further ado…

 1. EMT® 250 Classic Electronic Reverberator